Duke-GCB/SciComp-Materials/bash/bash_lesson.md

 The power of the shell comes from the vast number of commands that do a single thing really well and our ability to combine bash programs into pipelines that do complex things.

-Let's build up a pipeline that counts the number of chromsomes that have data in this file.
+Let's build up a pipeline that counts the number of chromosomes that have data in this file.
 The first column contains the chromosomes:

 	$ cut -f1 CellContigs.bedRnaElements